balcortex/100_days_code_web_development/README.md

 ## Day 047 - 2023/10/19

 Today I learned how to declare and use variables in JavaScript.
 I used a variable to count the times a button has been pressed.

+## Day 048 - 2023/10/20

+Today I learned the syntax of the IF statement in JavaScript.
+I made a program that compares the user input using an IF statement.